Vermeille/sdc/README.md

 Have a motor rotating the steering wheel and a spring for the pedals.
 How to find enough power?
 How?

-I could also directly use CAN but it needs insights from DACIA.
+~~I could also directly use CAN but it needs insights from DACIA.~~ Transmission is mechanical.
+I have no other choice but to turn the steering wheel.

 Computing: Laptop in the car?
 High-end smartphone?